 Custom app option:

-- Enter a name for your app.
-We suggest calling it
+Enter a name for your app.
+For example, if your store URL is

 https://console.openbridge.com/api/account/remote-identityfor the redirection URL.
 This allows us to authorization our secure connection to your app.